Teen Titans season 3

 The third season of the animated television series Teen Titans, based on the DC comics series of the same time by Bob Haney and Bruno Premiani, originally aired on Cartoon Network in the United States.
-Developed by Glen Murakami, Sam Register, and television writer David Slack.
-The series was produced by DC Entertainment and Warner Bros.
+Developed by Glen Murakami, Sam Register, and television writer David Slack, the series was produced by DC Entertainment and Warner Bros.
 Animation.
 Sander Schwartz was tagged as the executive producer for the series.
-This marks the last season of Teen Titans being aired on The WB Television Network, from September to December 2005, skipping insignificant episodes.
+This marks the last season of Teen Titans being aired on The WB, from September to December 2005, skipping insignificant episodes.
 It also became the only season that The CW did not re-air during the 2007–08 U.S network television season, as the first two seasons of the series only re-aired on Kids' WB.

 The series focuses on a team of crime-fighting teenaged superheroes, consisting of the leader Robin (voiced by Scott Menville), foreign alien princess Starfire, green shapeshifter Beast Boy, the dark sorceress Raven, and the technological genius Cyborg.
 The season focuses on Cyborg's difficulty accepting his own maturity, and his desire to lead his own team, which brings him into conflict with the Teen Titans (Robin in particular).
 The season also focuses on his battles with the supervillain Brother Blood.

 The season premiered on August 28, 2004 and ran until January 22, 2005 broadcasting 13 episodes.
 Warner Bros.
 Home Video released the third season on DVD in the United States and Canada on April 10, 2007.
 Despite receiving positive reviews, many critics agreed that the third season was inferior to its predecessor.